 We leave Ruhija Section of Bwindi to Buhoma for Gorilla tracking and more birding opportunities.
 On our way, we bird “The Neck” – this is an important habitat and offers high chance to see the Cassin’s Hawk Eagle, Toro-Olive Greenbul, Black Bee-eaters, Bronze-napped Pigeon, the rare Chapin’s Flycatcher, Cassin’s grey flycatcher, pink footed puffback, Mountain wagtail etc.

-Journey time – 3 hours
+Driver time – 3 hours

-Day 7: Gorilla trekking and Birding at Buhoma
+7: Birding at Buhoma Sector

 Buhoma section of Bwindi Impenetrable National Park has tracks that run through the forest offering excellent bird viewing points.